Florence Nightingale and Claydon House

 Timeline of Florence’s life

 Florence was born in the Italian city of Florence in 1820.
-Her sister, Parthenope, the Greek name for the city of Naples, she was just one year older than Florence.
-Their parents were incredibly wealthy and were able to travel around Europe.
-They owned large estates in the Country and a house near to London.
+Both sisters were named after the places of their birth, Parthenope is the Greek name for the city of Naples.
+Their parents travelled around Europe on an extended honeymoon, when both children were born.
+Back in England they owned large estates and a house near to London.

-Florence decided to become a nurse, but her parents were angry.
-They refused to let her go to Germany to do her training and only allowed her to gain valuable experience at her local hospital.
-Nurses in hospitals at that time had no proper training and it was not considered suitable employment for a respectable and wealthy young girl.
+Despite disapproval from her parents and society, Florence was determined to become a nurse.
+Her paretns were reluctant to let her go to Germany to do her training, and she was only allowed her to gain valuable experience at her local hospital.
+Nurses in hospitals at that time had no proper training and it was not considered suitable employment for upper-class ladies.

 Friends arranged for Florence to get a position working in a nursing home for gentlewomen, this was unpaid but Florence was ready to accept the challenge.